prismlab/retro-concurrency/PLDI_response/PLDI_review_todo.md

 line 1086: "were taken from [22]": go on, name the authors... for readability's sake

-line 1090: Thank you for quoting the number of instructions.
-The nop-padding anecdote is a great illustration of why microarchitectural black boxes are not great for "science".

 line 1167: ...finish that thought?
 I wasn't sure why you were giving us the memory access latency specifically.
 Maybe "general calibration", in which case fine.

-line 1222: thank you for highlighting the importance of debugging and profiling tools.

 Review #82D
 ===========================================================================